TypeCtrl/cloudflare/README.md

 ### Use
 This package is meant to be used with [got](https://github.com/sindresorhus/got).
 After a failed request, use the `catchCloudflare` function to resolve your request.

 Requires passing cookiejar to got.
-Reusing the cookiejar in subsequent requests will bypass the cloudflare anti-bot page until the cookie expires.
+Reusing the cookiejar in subsequent requests will bypass the cloudflare anti-bot page, until the cookie expires.

-`catchCloudflare` will rethrow if it is unable to bypass of if the error is not cloudflare related.
+Call `catchCloudflare(err, options)` passing the error and the options used to make the request. `catchCloudflare` will rethrow if it is unable to bypass of if the error is not cloudflare related.

-Call `catchCloudflare` passing the error and the options used to make the request.

 ```ts
 import { catchCloudflare } from '@ctrl/cloudflare';